 Gallery 4: Folk Culture in Hong Kong

 The Folk Culture in Hong Kong Gallery is probably the one visitors spend the most time in.
 Lined with magnificent exhibits each displaying a slice of culture from Hong Kong’s four main ethnic groups, this gallery packs the most dazzling visual bits of Hong Kong culture into one chamber.
 From the towering bun towers of Cheung Chau to majestic religious effigies, to the reconstruction of a typical Hakka family dwelling, visiting this gallery is akin to experiencing the whole of Chinese heritage in Hong Kong all at once.
 In my opinion, visiting Hong Kong Museum of History just for this gallery is reason enough.
-I am sure many visitors would agree with me.
+Needless to say, selfie lovers will have a heavenly time here too.

 Gallery 5: The Opium Wars and the Cession of Hong Kong

 Following the “fun” parts of Hong Kong history and heritage is the solemn segment.
 The fifth permanent gallery of Hong Kong Museum of History is devoted to the story behind the cession of Hong Kong to the British Empire, an episode considered as one of Imperial China’s most humiliating moments.
 To provide visitors with a complete understanding, the gallery also details the development of sea routes prior to the disastrous Opium Wars, information crucial to understanding why the British Empire wanted a new outpost in Southern China.
-During my latest visit in 2017, I encountered a group of students gathered around the figure of Lin Zexu while listening to their teacher’s narration.
+During my latest visit in 2017, I encountered a group of students listening to their teacher’s narration while gathered around the figure of Lin Zexu.
 What was going on in their young minds then?
 In my case, it was how grim the world was but a century and a half ago.
 It’s also a reminder that everyone, regardless of nationality, should work together to prevent such times from returning.

 Galleries 6 and 7: Birth and Early Growth of the City, and the Japanese Occupation